Shahid-coder/python-colab/README.md

 ```
 jupyter-notebook
 ```
+### Run on colab,binderhub and kaggle :
+There is a link in each file for running on colab
+You will also see binder link on top of this page . visit binder link and code .
 ## Contribution guidelines
 If you want to contribute to python-colab, be sure to review the [contribution guidelines](CONTRIBUTING.md).